MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_7_4_3 Build Images for Vertices

-The input data for this step is *BOPAlgo_Builder* object  after Initialisation.
+The input data for this step is *BOPAlgo_Builder* object  after Initialization.

 | No | Contents | Implementation  |
 | :--- | :--- | :--- |